Terry Adams (BMX rider)

 Terry Adams (born August 9, 1983) is a professional flatland BMX bicyclist from Hammond, Louisiana.

+In 2024 author and filmmaker Billy Frankfurter announced he had started working on Terry Adams memoirs and a documentary on Terry’s life and BMX career.

 Riding career

 Adams started riding flatland BMX at the age of ten and turned pro at seventeen.
 He's been featured on the covers of several magazines throughout his career.
 In 2005 and 2008 he won Ride BMX magazine's NORA Cup award.
 In 2009 he appeared on The Ellen DeGeneres Show as well as an episode of Glee in 2011.

 Terry Adams is a Red Bull Athlete.